ccmeyers/ccmeyers.github.io/source/_posts/2015-12-03-dont-fence-me-in-how-to-use-gulp-with-shopify-and-timber-to-gain-control-of-your-front-end.markdown

 Then bring in Timber:
 `git clone https://github.com/Shopify/Timber.git`

+Now that we have all the Timber files, we need to upload those to Shopify.
+For this we're going to use the <a href="https://github.com/Shopify/shopify_theme" target="_blank">shopify_theme gem</a>.

+`cd Timber`

+Open the `Gemfile` inside the Timber folder and add `gem 'shopify_theme'`.
+Then run `bundle install` in your terminal.
+In the root of the Timber folder, you have a `config-sample.yml` file.
+Duplicate that file, rename it `config.yml` and add your Shopify API  credentials to it.
+To get your API credentials, go into your Shopify admin panel and create a <a href="http://docs.shopify.com/api/authentication/creating-a-private-app" target="_blank">private app</a>.

+Then add `config.yml` to your `.gitignore` (the one in the root of your project, not the Timber folder).

+Using the shopify_theme gem, we are going to run `theme replace` in your terminal.
+Make sure you are in the `Timber` folder while doing this so it has access to your `Gemfile` and your `config.yml`.
+This will replace all of Shopify's default files, with Timber's default files.
+You only have to do this once.
+From here on out, any file we save will automatically be uploaded to Shopify through another library.

+Go back to the root of your project `cd ..`.

 Then make yourself a folder where you'll put all your precompiled assets.
 I named mine 'lib':
 `mkdir lib`
 `cd lib`